Computer/Information Science

 CISC100

 A hands-on course for non-majors dealing with personal computers in a wide variety of settings.
-Topics include: basic computer concepts, operating systems, the Internet, email, and the use of computer applications, including word processors, spreadsheets, graphics, and the impact of computers on society.
+Topics include: basic computer concepts, computer hardware, operating systems, the Internet, online safety and security, email, computer applications including word processors, spreadsheets, presentation graphics, databases, and the impact of computers on society.

 3 credits